Chanakya: Learning Runtime Decisions for Adaptive Real-Time Perception: Experiments and Results

 \textbf{Improvements on a predefined system.} For a real-time perception system on a given hardware (P40 GPU), let's assume system components -- detector (Faster R-CNN), scheduler (Modified Shrinking Tail) and forecaster (a Kalman Filter) are known.
 We optimize configurations across two decision dimensions $\mathbb{D} = \{ D_{s}: \{360, 480, 540, 640, 720\}, D_{np}: \{100, 300, 500, 1000 \} \}$, i.e., detector scale and number of proposals.
 We evaluate \pname using both variants of rewards described in Section~\ref{sec:reward}, and only intrinsics are provided as context.
 We compare with best performing configurations reported by~\cite{li2020towards} (\textbf{static policy}).
 Further, we asked an expert who employed domain knowledge~\cite{huang2017speed} to optimize the proposal decision dimension via benchmarking (\textbf{static expert policy}).
 We also compare with a \textbf{dynamic traditional policy}, AdaScale~\cite{chin2019adascale} which predicts input scale and is trained to minimize single frame latency as it is situated in traditional latency budget paradigm.
+Upper bound takes the best configuration of the static policy from~\cite{li2020towards} and simulate a detector with 0ms latency for every frame.
 Table~\ref{table:baselinekiller} shows that we outperform all of these methods, as \pname can adapt dynamically (See Figure~\ref{fig:confusion_argo}) via context which explains improvement over static policies and considers the real-time constraint holistically. \pname does not \textit{solely} minimize single frame latency which explains improvements over the traditional policy.
-Similar trends hold for ImageNet-VID, please see Supplementary.
+Similar trends hold for ImageNet-VID, please see Appendix~\ref{appendix:impl}.